Reverse Charge in Spain

 Spanish use and enjoyment rules

-Member states can introduce another exception to the B2B rule according to the place where the services have been used and enjoyed.
-This exception may be introduced to avoid double taxation (positive use and enjoyment rules) or avoid non-taxation (negative use and enjoyment rules) or both.
+When it comes to establishing the place of supply of a transaction, Member states may introduce another exception to the B2B rule according to the place where the services have been used and enjoyed.
+This exception may be introduced to avoid double taxation (positive use and enjoyment rules) or to avoid non-taxation (negative use and enjoyment rules) or both.
 Spain has introduced the negative use and enjoyment, hence attracting the place of supply to Spain if the customer is established outside the EU but the actual use of the service is connected to Spain.
 This the scope of the use and enjoyment rule in Spain:

-- The following services are in scope for the B2B transactions: financial and insurance services, as well as the lease of means of transport.
+- The following services are in scope for the B2B transactions: the lease of means of transport.

 - Also, the negative use and enjoyment rule applies to the B2C supplies of intangible services and lease of means of transport made to customers not established in the EU, when the actual consumption takes place in Spain.
 The list of intangible services consists of the transfer of copyrights and similar services, supply of staff, financial and banking services, data processing, consultancy services, advertising services, hiring of moveable property, and access to electricity and gas.